stencila/dockta/README.md

 > This is a work in progress

-> 🔧 To do items are noted like this
+> 🔧 Wrench emoji are for README to do items.
+We'll remove any of these that are remaining into Github issues prior to releasing.

-> 🦄 Longer term ideas are noted like this
+> 🦄 Unicorn emoji are used to indicate features that are in development or are planned.
+We use them as a way of sketching out what this package will eventually look like.
+It's [readme driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) with the vaporware ♨ called out!

-> We'll remove any of these that are remaining into Github issues prior to releasing
+> 🔧 Create issues for each unicorn and put a `#2` link to the issue next to the unicorn

 > 🔧 Add logo (something with a whale and a doctor?)